joearms/old.blog/_posts/2015-03-12-The_web_of_names.md

 Once we have the SHA1 name of a file we can safely request this file from any server and don't need to bother with security.

-Fpr example, if I request a file with SHA1 cf23df2207d99a74fbe169e3eaa035e623b65d94 from a server then I can check that the data I got back was correct by computing its SHA1 checksum.
+For example, if I request a file with SHA1 cf23df2207d99a74fbe169e3eaa035e623b65d94 from a server then I can check that the data I got back was correct by computing its SHA1 checksum.